shageenthsandrakumar/Project-Euler/problem_024/README.md

   - At each level, the remainder represents "offset within the current subgroup."
   - A remainder of 0 means "select the first permutation of this subgroup."
   - The remainder naturally provides 0-indexed positions at every recursive level.
-  - This cascading property is what makes the algorithm work—the single `-1` at the start converts from ordinal counting (1st, 2nd, 3rd) to positional indexing (position 0, 1, 2).
+  - This cascading property is what makes the algorithm work.
+The single `-1` at the start converts from ordinal counting (1st, 2nd, 3rd) to positional indexing (position 0, 1, 2).

 - **Step 8: Connecting to Intuition**
   - Think of it like this analogy: